annswob/Pracuj.pl/Pracuj.md

 ### Entering the app

 The application is ready to be used!
-Your screen should now look like this:
+Your screen should look like this:

 <img src="starting.jpg" alt="starting" style="width:450px; height:900px"/>

-Let's skip the login and register options and click directly on *Pomiń* (*skip*).
+Let's skip the login and register options for now and directly tap *Pomiń* (*skip*).
 You can find this option on the top right-hand corner of your screen.

 The following search options and categories will appear: